Are you looking to automate tests with Selenium but can’t get the correct version of ChromeDriver? You’re not alone.

 Because ChromeDriver must match your Chrome version.
 If they do not match, you might get an error when executing your Selenium test.

-Tips: Always use the latest version of Google Chrome and a latest stable release version of Chromedriver to minimize errors.
+Tips: Always use the latest version of Google Chrome and the latest stable release version of Chromedriver to minimize errors.

 Learn a detailed guide on what is WebDriver in Selenium.